higlass/higlass/docs/view_config.rst

 zoomLimits
 ^^^^^^^^^^

 The field contains limits that controll the extend to which zooming is possible within a view.
 In the example below, zooming in is not possible beyond 200bp.
-Zooming out is unrestricted.
-If the field is not present in the viewconf, it defaults to ``[0,Infinity]]``, i.e. unrestricted zooming.
+If the field is not present in the viewconf, it defaults to unrestricted zooming.

 .. code-block:: javascript